Photos from top left clokwise: Gert Jan van Rooij, id., Lehel Toth, id., Jacques Martens, Ronald Bal, Yeon Jeong, Simon

 In 1989 he was one of the recipients of the PRIX DE ROME Art & Theatre.

 Baren’s multimedia practice includes site-specific public performances which he refered to as ’temporary explorations’.
 He uses video both for documenting these performances and to create works which are more medium-specific examinations revolving around the history of mankind, cultural objects and territories.

 Many of Baren’s pieces revolve around the notion of ritual and the way it functions in various socio-cultural contexts.
 This is conveyed in his art through the use of concepts of otherness and ancient cultures in works that also employ ‘body art’ techniques although in minimalist settings constructed with historical props.

-PETER BAREN BLIND DATES WITH THE HISTORY OF MANKIND PERFORMANCES 1980- 2013, the monography, was presented during STAGE IT!
+The monography PETER BAREN BLIND DATES WITH THE HISTORY OF MANKIND PERFORMANCES 1980- 2013, was launched during STAGE IT!
 Presentations on performance art at Stedelijk Museum Amsterdam in May 2014.